mmacielfr/FaceID/Readme.md

 Hello, world!
-In this project I'm practicing cv2 library on python, using it for face detection.
+In this project I'm practicing cv2 python library, using it for face detection.